gnoccoalpesto/information-market/README.md

 ## Randomization

 Seeding the random number generator is useful when repeating experiments is needed.<br />
-If empty string ("") or "random" is passed in the configuration, the simulation utilizes a different seed for each time a random function is called.<br /> Otherwise, the passed seed is used as base, increased by the number of the run; moreover, each agent uses a exponential series to generate different numbers in each of its methods.
+If empty string ("") or "random" is passed in the configuration, the simulation utilizes a different seed for each time a random function is called.<br /> Otherwise, the passed seed is used as base, increased by the number of the run.

 ## Visual Simulation and Hotkeys